About

 Exchanging MIDI (music performance data) over the Internet to enable the co-creation of music by remote collaborators, in real-time.

-Telemidi is a subset of Telematic Music Performance (TMP) that enables musicians to co-create music in real-time by simultaneously exchanging MIDI data over the Internet.
-Connecting over a Wide Area Network (WAN i.e. the Internet) introduces a significant latency (delay) issue that disrupts the delicate timing nuance of live musical performance.
-This is a monolithic obstacle for TMP performances.
+Telemidi is Telematic Music Performance (TMP), it enables musicians to co-create music by simultaneously exchanging MIDI data over the Internet.
+Connecting over the Internet introduces a significant latency (delay) issue to disrupt the delicate timing nuance of live musical performance.
+Latency is a monolithic obstacle for TMP performance.

-Matt Bray’s PhD research has revealed a suite of Latency Accepting Solutions (LAS) can facilitate musicial cooperation between remote collaborators for a synchronous outcome.
-Participants build and exchange musical ideas, improvising and composing (Comprovising) freely, regardless of the physical distance between them.
-The aim is to enhance the sense of Telepresence experienced by collaborators, the sense that they are in the `same space’ as the other, where ideas can be exchanged freely as if they were improvising on instruments in the same room.
+Matt Bray’s PhD research revealed a suite of Latency Accepting Solutions (LAS) used to facilitate musical synchronicity between remote collaborators.
+Collaborators build and exchange musical ideas, they improvise using pre-composed motifs and voices (Comprovising), regardless of the distance between them.
+This enhances the Telepresence experienced by collaborators, a sense that they are sharing the ‘same space’ as each other, where ideas can be exchanged as freely as if improvising on instruments in the same room.

 2302 Matt HS 4 touched